3 DIY Energy Efficient Home Upgrades To Make Before Winter

 When sealing window frames:

-- Clean the areas to be caulked, removing old paint or caulk with a putty knife, and let the surface dry.
+1. Clean the areas to be caulked, remove old paint or caulk with a putty knife, and let the surface dry.

 For an extra layer of insulation, consider the Duck Brand Indoor Insulator Kit.
 It's easy to install, reusable, and includes enough material to cover five 3x5 windows.
 This kit offers an additional barrier against energy loss, ensuring lower energy bills both in the short and long term.